Jahangirnagar University Environmental Bulletin ISSN: 2304-3326

 Reference style:

+Citations may be made directly (or parenthetically).
+Groups of references should be listed first alphabetically, then chronologically.
 Examples: 'as demonstrated (Allan, 2000a, 2000b, 1999; Allan and Jones, 1999).
 Kramer et al. (2010) have recently shown ....'

-List: References should be arranged first alphabetically and then further sorted chronologically if necessary.
+List: References should be arranged alphabetically and sorted chronologically if necessary.
 More than one reference from the same author(s) in the same year must be identified by the letters 'a', 'b', 'c', etc., placed after the year of publication.
+Example: Journal: Van der Geer, J., Hanraads, J. A. J., Lupton, R. A., 2010.
+The art of writing a scientific article.
+J. Sci.
+Commun.
+163, 51–59.

 Book: Strunk Jr., W., White, E.B., 2000.
 The Elements of Style, fourth ed.
 Longman, New York.

 Reference to a chapter in an edited book: Mettam, G.R., Adams, L.B., 2009.
-How to prepare an electronic version of your article, in: Jones, B.S., Smith , R.Z.
+How to prepare an electronic version of your article, in: Jones, B.S., Smith, R.Z.
 (Eds.), Introduction to the Electronic Age.
 E-Publishing Inc., New York, pp. 281–304.

 Proceedings: Krewitt, W., Trukenmueller, A., Mayerhofer, P. Freidrich, R. 1995.
 An integrated tool for environmental impact analysis.
 In: Kremers, H.; Pillmann, W., eds.
 Space and time in environmental information systems, 90-97.

 Tables.
-Tables should be self-contained and complement, but not duplicate, the information contained in the text.
+Tables should be self-contained and complement, but not duplicate, information contained in the text.
 The table and its legend/footnotes should be understandable without reference to the text.

 Editor in Chief